dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 </Image>
 ```

-The code for the `OnPanUpdated` event handler is then added to the code-behind file:
+The code for the `OnPanUpdated` event handler should be added to the code-behind file:

 ```csharp
 void OnPanUpdated(object sender, PanUpdatedEventArgs e)